Talha-Majeed/my-php/README.md

 # my-php
-This is my php file which covers all basic things.
+These are my php files which covers all basic things.